Crate-Train Your Puppy at Night in 7 Easy Steps

 To start out, put the crate in a spot where you and your puppy hang out the most, whether that’s your living room, kitchen, or bedroom.
 Having the crate in the middle of the action helps your dog associate it with good times.
 “Place the crate somewhere where your dog can feel a part of family life, but that isn't too busy or noisy a space to relax in,” Wilkinson says.

 Leave the crate door open so they can nose around and explore, and put some toys and a blanket in the crate, as well as food and water.
 “Give the best things in life inside the crate!”
 Petersel says.
-He recommends things like bully sticks, high-value treatsopens in a new tab, a rope toy dipped in beef broth and frozen, and dried cod or salmon skins.
+He recommends high-value treatsopens in a new tab, a frozen treat, or anything that’s safe for themopens in a new tab.

 How do you know when your puppy is ready for you to close the crate door?
 “Avoid shutting the door to the crate until your dog is comfortably going to the crate of their own accord,” Wilkinson says.